vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 * The vectors representing centroids are indexed in memory using Vespa's support for vector indexing using [Hierarchical Navigable Small World (HNSW)](https://docs.vespa.ai/en/approximate-nn-hnsw.html).
-Searching 200M centroid vectors indexed with `HNSW` typically takes 2-3 milliseconds, single threaded (depending on recall target and `HNSW` settings).
+Searching 200M centroid vectors indexed with `HNSW` typically takes 2-3 milliseconds, single-threaded (depending on recall target and `HNSW` settings).
 Both the graph data structure and the vector data are stored in memory.

 * During indexing of vectors that are not cluster centroids,